Woz-U-Group-Projects/team-silly-moser/readme.md

 3. Calendar
    a.
 Day/Month/Year View of Tasks (user can see an overview of scheduled tasks)
-4. Notifications of important events
+4. Search
    a.
-Starred Events (users star important events and will be reminded leading up to scheduled events and all changes to that event)
-   b.
-New tasks (users will be alerted of new tasks when formed)
-5. Search
-   a.
 Find Specific Events (Users find specific event details through search)
-6. Customer Service
+5. Customer Service
    a.
 Customer Support (users reports any problems with application)(admin addresses problems reported by users)